Millard Fuller: Koinonia Farm

-In 1965, the Fuller family stopped to visit friends at Koinonia Farm on a road trip from NYC.
-After spending several hours with the intentional community's founder, Clarence Jordan, Millard and Linda decided to stay and began a relationship with Jordan that ultimately led to the creation of Habitat for Humanity.
+In 1965, the Fuller family stopped to visit friends at Koinonia Farm on a road trip from New York City; after spending several hours with the intentional community's founder, Clarence Jordan, Millard and Linda decided to stay and began a relationship with Jordan that ultimately led to the creation of Habitat for Humanity.

 Jordan espoused an expression of Christianity which motivated him and the Fullers to seek ways to express God's love to their poorer neighbors.
 Koinonia Farm became Koinonia Partners in 1968 as the small community undertook several new projects, the primary focus of which was Partnership Housing.
 Believing that what the poor needed was capital, not charity, Jordan and Millard Fuller, along with other members of the Koinonia community, planned to develop a revolving "Fund for Humanity" which would take in donations that would be used to purchase building materials.
 Volunteer laborers would construct simple, decent houses along with the families who would eventually own the houses.
-The homeowners would then repay the cost of the materials to the Fund for Humanity at 0% interest.
-In this way, the work was not a give-away program and the funds repaid were then used to begin work on additional houses.
+The homeowners would then repay the cost of the materials to the Fund for Humanity at 0% interest; in this way, the work was not a give-away program, and the funds repaid were then used to begin work on additional houses.

 Zaire

-Fuller moved his family to Zaire in 1973 to implement the ideals of Partnership Housing in the African context.
+Fuller moved his family to Zaire (currently called the Democratic Republic of the Congo), in 1973, to implement the ideals of Partnership Housing in the African context.
 Again, as missionaries of the Christian Church (Disciples of Christ), the Fullers began work in Mbandaka, a city of extreme poverty in the western part of the country.
 Among other projects, Fuller developed and oversaw what would be the first step in the international housing ministry.
 Undeveloped land in the center of Mbandaka was given by the government for the purpose of building a 100-house development.
 The units were constructed and sold to families using the Fund for Humanity and additional projects were planned before the Fullers returned to the United States in 1976.